 Ending a tenancy agreement

 Knowing how to end a tenancy is essential for any landlord.
-Despite less than 1% of tenancies ending via court action, the process can be difficult and frustrating with many landlords waiting for months for possession, even when everything has been done correctly.
+Only 1% of tenancies end via court action, but in the rare cases where you need to apply to court it can be difficult and frustrating to ensure everything is done right.

-As most landlords only seek possession where the tenant is breaching their contract, getting the possession process wrong can be extremely costly as the process must be restarted from the beginning.
+As most landlords only seek possession where the tenant is breaching their contract, choosing the wrong notice or getting the possession process wrong can be extremely costly as the process must be restarted from the beginning.

 Gain access to our vast library of resources, advice and guides, including notice to end a tenancy guidance, by becoming a member today.